Get instant quote

 How does part orientation affect accuracy?

-To illustrate the effect of build orientation on accuracy, consider an FDM printed cylinder with a 10 mm outer diameter, 6 mm inner diameter and 30 mm length, oriented with its center axis vertical.
-The printer deposits concentric paths layer by layer, producing a final cylinder with a relatively smooth outer surface.
+To illustrate how build orientation affects dimensional accuracy, consider an FDM-printed cylinder with a 10 mm outer diameter, a 6 mm inner diameter, and a length of 30 mm, oriented with its central axis vertical.
+In this orientation, the printer deposits concentric layers, resulting in a relatively smooth and accurate cylindrical surface.

 These two identical cylinders have the same layer height, but were printed with different build orientations (left: vertically, right: horizontally)